Andy Pages: 2024: Call-up to the major leagues

-2025 Season
+2025 season

 On April 28, 2025, Pages was named the National League Player of the Week, co-winning with Eugenio Suárez for the 5th week of the season after going 13-for-20 (.650) and slugging 1.250 with four home runs and six RBI in that period, including three doubles and a home run in a three-game home series against the Pittsburgh Pirates.
 On June 17, Pages hit his first career multi-home run regular season game against the San Diego Padres as he went 4-for-4 with two home runs and three RBIs in an 8–6 victory.
 Pages finished the season batting .272/.313/.461 with 27 home runs and 86 runs batted in.

 Pages struggled offensively in the postseason.
 He was hitless in nine at-bats in the Wild Card Series and had only one hit in 15 at-bats in the 2025 NLDS.
 He did drive in the series-clinching run in the 11th inning of Game 4, hitting a weak grounder to the mound against the Philadelphia Phillies that was misplayed by relief pitcher Orion Kerkering and scored pinch-runner Hyeseong Kim.
 In the 2025 NLCS, he had two hits (including a double) in 11 at-bats.

 Pages would remain on the starting lineup for the 2025 World Series against the Toronto Blue Jays but continue to struggle offensively, again recording just one hit in 15 at-bats through the first four games, before being replaced in the starting lineup before Game 5.
-In the bottom of the ninth inning of Game 7, with the score tied and the bases loaded, Pages replaced Tommy Edman in center field then made a game-saving catch on a long fly ball to extend the game that the Dodgers would go on to win for a second consecutive World Series championship.
+In the bottom of the ninth inning of Game 7, with the score tied and the bases loaded, Pages replaced Tommy Edman in center field then made a game-saving catch on a long fly ball to extend the game.
+The Dodgers would go on to win for a second consecutive World Series championship.